peterseverens/Axon-record-linkage/README.md

 # Axon record linkage

+# Axon record linkage

 Scope

-- matching tracking cookings
+- matching tracking cookies
 - database criminal investigation
-- preparing research data from differen sources
+- preparing research data from different sources

 How it works

 Axon is developed to link datasets that cannot be linked on hard or even soft criteria.
 Axon links datasets by evaluating and then applying Bayesian relations between fields in both sets.
-Axon uses a two step approach.
+Axon uses a twostep approach.
 Step 1	The records are linked on hard criteria like city and month of birth.
 Each record form dataset 1 has then several candidate records in dataset 2.
 Step 2	Axon derives Bayesian relations between the content in other fields like telephone numbers called, disease code in set 1 and care code in set 2 or income in set 1 and type of neighborhood in set 2.
 Bayesian relations are calculated between all fields in both sets.
 Step 3	Axon uses the derived knowledge to match the datasets again.
 The matching now becomes better.
 The number of candidate found are now less than in step 1.
 Then Axon derives new estimations based on the new match and matches again.
 Now the match is even better and the number of candidates shrinks even more.
 Axon can proceed with this until there are no gains found.
 Mostly three to four loops are sufficient.